tdepuyt/maritimechartservice-sample-viewer/README.md

 ## (Web App Builder widgets)

-### If you are looking for ArcGIS for Maritime: Server 10.5 Widgets please email maritime@esri.com.
-This page will be updated soon with 10.5 and 10.5.1 compatible widget information.
+### If you are looking for ArcGIS for Maritime: Server 10.4 Widgets please email maritime@esri.com.

 The Maritime Chart Service widgets are widgets and dojo classes that illustrate how web applications can consume and interact with the Maritime Chart Service exposed by the ArcGIS for Maritime: Server product.
 The widgets can be used directly within Web App Builder for ArcGIS.
 Alternatively, the source code for these widgets is available here for reuse/modification and to integrate it within custom web apps outside of the Web App Builder for ArcGIS framework.